 - If you have time, soak the package of chicken in a sink with hot water for 20 minutes.

 - Defrost the chicken in the microwave for 5-8 minutes first.
-You want them to soften but not cook all the way in the microwave.
+You want them to soften but not cook in the microwave.

 - Increase the cooking time by 50%.
 You really want to ensure the chicken is cooked all the way through.
 Don’t forget to use a meat thermometer to ensure the chicken is 165º F inside!